2022 Guide to Student Housing in Seoul

 A great site that provides share houses without the language barrier is SSH42Share.

 Finally, if you are looking for a sharehouse in Hongdae, HouseKorea has some options.
 While they don’t have the variety of the two sites mentioned above, they offer quality share houses around Hongdae.
 This is perfect for anyone looking for a share house around Yonsei University!
-Most notably is that they offer accommodation from 12,000 per night (with a minimum stay of 30 days).
+Most notably, they offer accommodation from 12,000 per night (with a minimum stay of 30 days).
 This is a great option if you need some medium-term accommodation.

 Utilities